jselsing/QuasarComposite/README.md

 QuasarComposite
 ===============
-A repository to contain the scripting done for creating a Bright Blue Quasar Composite (BBQC)
+A repository to contain the the X-shooter Bright Quasar Composite.